oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 You need to have completed the **Cloud Native support in Helidon** module.

-## Step 1: Why have a self describing API ?
+## Task 1: Why have a self describing API ?

 This module is how to get Helidon to self-describe the REST API you are offering.
 There are several use cases for this, some of those are :